Constructing a gravitational wave analysis pipeline for extremely large mass ratio inspirals: Methodology

 In principle, one can apply the above statistic to the entire data fully coherently.
 However, the hardware cost of the fully coherent search becomes computationally prohibitive for large parameter spaces and narrow-template-bank mismatch requirements.
 Semi-coherent methods mitigate this by dividing the full dataset into \(K\) shorter coherent segments, computing the coherent \(\mathcal{F}\)-statistic in each segment, and then incoherently combining these segment-wise statistics.
 The semi-coherent approach broadens the effective search peaks in parameter space (reducing sensitivity to template mismatch) while retaining much of the coherent sensitivity gain; in this work, we form the semi-coherent statistic simply as the sum of segment-wise \(2\mathcal{F}_{\, AE,\mathrm{tot}}\) values over all segments,

 Under the assumption of Gaussian noise, the semi-coherent statistic $2\mathcal{F}_{\mathrm{AE}}^{\mathrm{semi}}$ follows a $\chi^2$ distribution.
 In the absence of a signal, it is distributed as a central $\chi^2$, whereas in the presence of a perfectly matched signal, it follows a non-central $\chi^2$ distribution.
-The number of degrees of freedom is determined by the fact that the $A$ and $E$ TDI channels constitute two statistically independent data streams, each contributing two extrinsic (amplitude) degrees of freedom per harmonic and per semi-coherent segment.
-Summing over $N$ harmonics and $K$ independent semi-coherent segments, therefore, yields a total of $4KN$ degrees of freedom.
+The number of degrees of freedom is determined by the fact that the $A$ and $E$ TDI channels are combined at the likelihood level and share a single set of extrinsic amplitude parameters, contributing two amplitude degrees of freedom per harmonic and per semi-coherent segment.
+Summing over $N$ harmonics and $K$ independent semi-coherent segments, therefore, yields a total of $2KN$ degrees of freedom.
 The expectation value and variance of the semi-coherent statistic are then given by

 where $\rho_{\mathrm{tot}}^2$ denotes the total non-centrality parameter, defined as the sum of the squared signal-to-noise ratios over all harmonics and all semi-coherent segments.
 The special case $K=1$ corresponds to the fully coherent $\mathcal{F}$-statistic.